MIKKELLORENZ/parallel_kmer_counting/README.md

-# Kmer counting using parallel computation.
+# Parallelization of Kmer Counting.

 Hi there!
 With this badass code you can utilize all the cores on your system to count the occourance of kmers in a fasta file.